ulrichSchreiner/s3syncer/README.md

   threshold: 5
   backoff: 1s
 ```
-For mor information on this read [the docker docs](https://docs.docker.com/registry/notifications/).
+For more information on this read [the docker docs](https://docs.docker.com/registry/notifications/).